 As mentioned in my round-up post earlier this week, this year’s PC Gamer Weekender was slightly disappointing.
-With several stands left empty or occupied by older games such as Battlefield 1942, and publishers or promotions people being sent in place of developers, the event felt as though it was lacking the same buzz captured at other expos such as Rezzed (although I should point out it has only been running for three years).
+With several stands left empty and promotions people being sent in place of developers, the event felt as though it was lacking the same buzz captured at other expos such as Rezzed (although I should point out it has only been running for three years).

 There was however one little title which managed to catch my eye.
 Tucked away at the back of the Olympia on a single PC, its pixel art called out to me but sadly went unnoticed by a lot of other gamers at the show and the chair was left unoccupied.
 A quick search on Google revealed that this was STAY by Appnormals Team: ‘a nail-biting tale of abduction and isolation, where every second counts’.

 While the stepson was occupied with Cat Quest, another title published by PQube, Pete and I took the opportunity to have a quick chat with Product Manager Matthew Pellett.
 He revealed he was pleased we’d pointed this one out because he’d actually signed STAY himself, after checking it out at Gamescom last year and loving the developer’s work.

 What would you do if a stranger’s fate rested in your fingertips?
 That’s the question asked by this conversational adventure where the player talks to Quinn, a young man who has been locked in a dark place where there’s nothing but a computer hooked up to a chat room.
 He’s in desperate need for help and you’re his only hope: it’s up to you to help him escape and discover who’s behind his kidnapping.